Page Reviewed / Updated - November 05, 2020

 Some assisted living facilities have Memory Care units, otherwise known as Alzheimer’s Care, that provide a higher degree of care and security for seniors with dementia.
-One should expect to pay an additional $783 - $1,175 / month for care in this type of unit.
+One should expect to pay an additional 20% - 30% more, or stated differently, approximately $950 - $1,223 / month more for care in this type of unit.

-In Montana, in 2019, the average rate for in-home care (non-medical) is $24.00 statewide.
+In Montana, in 2020, the average rate for in-home care (non-medical) is $24.00 statewide per Genworth’s 2019 Cost of Care Survey.
 Within the state, there is not much variance in the hourly rate.
-For those who reside in Billings, one will find the most affordable hourly rates with an average of $23.00.
-However, in Great Falls and Missoula, the average hourly rate is higher and is approximately $24.50 to $24.75 / hour.
+For those who reside in Billings, one will find the most affordable hourly rates with an average of $22.95.
+In Missoula, the average hourly rate is on par with the state wide average of $24.00.
+However, in Great Falls, the average hourly rate is higher and is $25.00.

 In-home health care (medical care) is also available, and unlike in most states, the statewide average cost is consistent to that of non-medical in-home care.

 The cost of adult day care in Montana fluctuates greatly depending on where in the state one resides.
-As of 2019, the average daily cost throughout the state is $114.
-In the Billings Metropolitan area, the cost of adult day care is on the lower end with a flat rate of $84 / day, as is Great Falls, with an average daily rate of $72.
-On the other hand, Missoula has the most expensive daily rate for adult day care at $118.
+As of 2020, Genworth’s Cost of Care Survey 2019 indicates that the average daily cost throughout the state is $100.
+In Great Falls, the cost of adult day care is on the lower end with a flat rate of $71 / day.
+On the other hand, Missoula and the Billings Metropolitan area have the most expensive daily rate for adult day care at $160.
 Unfortunately, in some of the more rural areas of Montana, adult day care might not be available.

 Via the Montana State Medicaid program, nursing home care and in-home personal care is covered for low-income seniors / disabled individuals.
 Via the Community First Choice (CFC) / Personal Assistance Programs (PAS), eligible applicants are able to receive assistance with activities of daily living, such as bathing, dressing, and eating, homemaker services, and personal emergency response systems.
 One can elect to hire the personal caregiver of their choosing, which includes certain relatives.
 To learn more, click on the above link.